Small Business and SBA Lending Blog

 SBA Loans for HVAC Companies

-In the United States, the heating and cooling (HVAC) industry generates approximately $93 billion in revenue each year, and employs more than 50,000 workers across the country.
-If you own or operate an HVAC business and you need funding to maintain or grow your firm, getting an SBA loan could be a
+If you own or operate an HVAC business and you need funding to maintain or grow your firm, getting an SBA loan could be the ideal solution.

 What is a Commercial Real Estate Loan?

 A commercial real estate loan is a mortgage loan secured against a commercial property.
 It’s similar to a typical home loan, except it’s for a commercial property rather than a residential one.
 Here’s how to get one.

 Coronavirus and SBA Loans